 “One of the ironies is, people use stainless steel because it seems clean and in a way, it is,” he says, noting the material’s ubiquity in public places.
 “But then the argument is how often do you clean?
 We don’t clean often enough.”
 Copper, by contrast, disinfects merely by being there.

-The invisible germs, bacteria, and virus enemies are here to stay!
+The invisible germs and bacteria enemies are here to stay!
 It's time we turn back the pages in history to see how those before fought the good fight.
 Copper has been written about since the tablets etched in stone.

 Just think about how many of these touch surfaces we touch in an hour.
 We touch our cell phones, on average, an amazing 2,614 times a day!!